PDFTron is now Apryse. Same great products, new name.

 }

-We also explore html2pdf.js use cases and alternatives – including an open-source React-to-PDF generator and Apryse’s advanced JavaScript framework for dynamic, serverless generation of interactive, paginated PDF documents.
+We also explore html2pdf.js use cases and alternatives – including an open-source React-to-PDF generator and Apryse’s advanced JavaScript framework for dynamic, server-less generation of interactive, paginated PDF documents.

-html2pdf.js Use Cases
+Use Cases for html2pdf.js

 The html2pdf.js library relies on pure JavaScript to generate a PDF.
 As a result, html2pdf embeds directly client-side, in the browser.
-And unlike using the browser print function, html2pdf enables you to create an authentic download experience for your users.
+Unlike using the browser print function, html2pdf enables you to create an authentic download experience for your users.
 It works behind your interface and seems like a natural part of your web app.

 html2pdf.js works well for certain functions:

-• Create and view simple PDFs with static, non-selectable content
+• Create and view simple PDFs with static, non-selectable content using this PDF viewer in JavaScript

-• Generate documents from an HTML/CSS template
+• Generate documents froman HTML/CSS template

 • Add a download-to-PDF function to a web app

-Getting Started
+Get Started

 html2pdf.js installs in three main ways: via HTML, by NPM, or by inserting the library using JavaScript.

-HTML
+Install HTML

 The simplest way to install html2pdf.js is to download dist/html2pdf.bundle.min.js to your project folder and include it in your HTML with the following: